-The FDIC proposes to amend the underperforming assets ratio used in the large and highly complex bank pricing scorecards to conform to the updated accounting standards in ASU 2022-02.
-The amended text explicitly defines restructured loans for large and highly complex banks that have adopted CECL and ASU 2022-02 as modifications to borrowers experiencing financial difficulty.
-For the remaining large and highly complex banks that have not yet adopted CECL and ASU 2022-02, the FDIC would continue to use TDRs for restructured loans, and the amended text would explicitly define restructured loans for these banks as TDRs.
+The FDIC is amending the underperforming assets ratio used in the large and highly complex bank pricing scorecards to conform to the updated accounting standards in ASU 2022-02.
+The amended text will explicitly define restructured loans to include modifications to borrowers experiencing financial difficulty, which the FDIC will use to calculate assessments for large and highly complex banks that have adopted CECL and ASU 2022-02, and TDRs, which the FDIC will continue to use for the remaining large and highly complex banks.